Estimating the Effect of Central Bank Independence on Inflation Using Longitudinal Targeted Maximum Likelihood Estimation: Data Analysis: Estimating the Effect of Central Bank Independence on Inflation

+Our findings can be summarized as follows: First, depending on the degree of structural assumptions imposed, we find that an independent central bank has either a negative or no effect on inflation.
+Second, as suggested by the confidence intervals, we cannot exclude the possibility of a strong negative or positive ATE.
+Third, the largest estimated ATE (in absolute terms) amounts to -0.61 percentage points (EconDAG).
+From a monetary policy perspective this can be considered as substantial, given that our study period covers an era of overall low to moderate inflation (characterized by a median inflation rate of about 4\%).

+For a sensitivity analysis, we stratified our sample according to the World Bank's income classification into high income (n = 26) and low income (n = 34) countries and reran all analyses.
+The results are reported in the appendix (cf. Figure \ref{fig:ATE_highIncome} and \ref{fig:ATE_lowIncome}).
+For high-income countries, the ATE (averaged across estimation strategies) is slightly positive.
+In contrast, for low-income countries, where inflation has typically been higher, we obtain almost no effect for the static treatment strategy (i.e. $\hat{\Psi}_{1,3}$) and an average reduction of about -0.4 percentage points for the dynamic treatment strategy $\hat{\Psi}_{2,3}$.
+However, due to the small sample sizes, these results need to be interpreted with caution.

-The diagnostics for all analyses are given in Table \ref{tab:CCSummaryStatistics}.
-The cumulative product of inverse probabilities was never below the truncation level of $0.01$, which was re-assuring.
-The maximum value of clever covariates, as defined in (\ref{eqn:clever_covariate}), was always well below 10, which suggests that the chosen super learning approach worked well.
-However, the mean clever covariate, which is supposed to be broadly approximately 1, was not ideal for dynamic treatment strategy 2, suggesting that $\psi_{2,3}$ should be interpreted with care.
+The diagnostics for all analyses are given in Table \ref{tab:CCSummaryStatistics} and Figure \ref{fig:Cum_g_densities} in the Appendix.
+The cumulative product of inverse probabilities was never below the truncation level of $0.01$, which was re-assuring (\citealp{Petersen:2012}).
+The maximum value of clever covariates, as defined in (\ref{eqn:clever_covariate}), was always well below 5, which suggests that the chosen super learning approach worked well.
+However, the mean clever covariate, which is supposed to be broadly approximately 1, was not ideal for dynamic treatment strategy 2, suggesting that $\psi_{2,3}$ should be interpreted cautiously.

 Figure \ref{fig:WeightsScreenLearn} (Appendix) visualizes the learner weight distribution.
 In our analysis, a multitude of learners and screening algorithms were important, including neural networks, random forests, regression trees and Bayesian generalized linear models.